cambridge-ceu/CEU-journal-club/README.md

 This repository contains information on the journal club at Cardiovascular Epidemiology Unit (CEU), including a [list of papers](list-of-papers.md).

-Please contact us if you like to contribute one.
+* **Format**.
+Each session has a leading discussant.

-* **Contact**.
-Kate also maintains a mailing list for anyone to join in.
+* **Mailing list**.
+Kate also maintains the list for anyone to join in.
 * **Veunue**.
 The Pod.

+Please contact us if you like to contribute one.

 Keep reading!!!